MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

   /// The estimated end time in ISO 8601 format.
   [propget] HRESULT EstimatedEndTime([out, retval] LPWSTR* estimatedEndTime);

-  /// The absolute path to the file, including file name.
+  /// The absolute path to the download file, including file name.
 Host can change
   /// this from `ICoreWebView2DownloadStartingEventArgs`.
   [propget] HRESULT ResultFilePath([out, retval] LPWSTR* resultFilePath);